apigee-127/volos/quota/apigee/README.md

 Once the quota has been initialized, the module that is returned has the programming interface defined by the "volos-quota-common" module.

+The following parameters are optional:

+* apigeeMode (optional): By default, this module will use the OAuth service built in to Apigee Edge when it is deployed there, and use an HTTP-based API to the "uri" specified above when it is not.
+This parameter overrides that default.

+"apigeeMode" supports two values:

+* remote: When set to "remote," this module will use the "uri" specified in the options to communicate with Apigee Edge, even if it is deployed to Apigee Edge.
+This allows you to use the OAuth services of another organization, for instance.
+* local: When set to "local," this module wil use the "apigee-access" module to access Apigee Edge functionality that is built in to the runtime.
+If this is set and the module is running outside Apigee Edge, then all calls will fail.

+By default, the module will use Apigee Edge functionality when available, and fall back to API calls when it is not.

 ## Example